metabrainz/picard-docs/getting_started/download.rst

 :index:`Installing with Flatpak <pair: install; flatpak>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Picard is available on Flathub.
+Picard is available on `Flathub <https://flathub.org/apps/details/org.musicbrainz.Picard>`_.
 This version should work on all modern Linux distributions, as long as Flatpak is installed (see `Flatpak Quick Setup <https://flatpak.org/setup/>`_).

 First enable the Flathub repository: